Notice of Annual General Meeting of the Geological Curators’ Group and Committee Nominations

 13.30 Meeting opens – welcome and admin for the afternoon

 13.45 talks There will be the opportunity to ask questions at the end of each talk.
-Talk recordings are available to registered members of GCG - please login and return to this page to see the videos
+Talk recordings are available to registered members of GCG - please login to see the videos at the bottom of this page.

 3D imaging of rocks and beyond